normalize/normalize.github.io/api/nlz.md

 Most of these parameters and options can be set via `.nlzrc`, allowing developers to simply run `nlz build --watch`.

+Note that the builder __does not support buildilng web components!__
+This is essentially impossible to do.
+Only use web components in a SPDY environment.

 #### Entry Points

 ```bash